 Pursuant to the Declaration of Trust, all of the investment guidelines set out under the heading "Investment Guidelines" and the operating policies contained in sub-paragraphs (a), (e), (f), (h), and (i) set out under the heading "Operating Policies" may be amended only with the approval of not less than two-thirds of the votes cast by Voting Unitholders of the REIT at a meeting of Voting Unitholders called for such purposes (or a written resolution signed by the Voting Unitholders representing at least two-thirds of the outstanding Voting Units).
-The remaining operating policies may be amended with the approval of a majority of the votes cast by the Voting Unitholders at a meeting of Voting Unitholders called for such purposes (or a written resolution signed by the transport of Voting Unitholders called for such purposes (or a written resolution signed by Voting Unitholders at a meeting of Voting Unitholders called for such purposes (or a written resolution signed by Voting Unitholders representing at least a majority of the votes cast by the Voting Unitholders at a meeting of Voting Unitholders called for such purposes (or a written resolution signed by Voting Unitholders representing at least a majority of the outstanding Voting Unitholders.
+The remaining operating policies may be amended with the approval of a majority of the votes cast by the Voting Unitholders at a meeting of Voting Unitholders called for such purposes (or a written resolution signed by Voting Unitholders representing at least a majority of the outstanding Voting Units).